-Free Courses and Support
+Free Courses and Support – What You Need to Know

 • Job Seekers Allowance (JSA)

-• Employment and Support Allowance (all categories)
+• Employment and Support Allowance (ESA)

-• Childcare costs (Ofsted registered provider)
+• Childcare costs (must be with an Ofsted-registered provider)

 • Travel costs